RobertoPortaluri/roberto-portaluri_about_me/README.md

 👋🏻😁HI!
-I am a Front End developer with 2 years of development experience in React JS and React Native.
+I am a Front End developer with 3 years of development experience in React JS and React Native.

 ## ABOUT ME:
 I am a sports lover ⚽️ and a video game enthusiast 🎮, Since I was a child I have had the passion and dedication for everything related to technology 📱, and the best thing that could happen to me, is to have made it my job📂

-Now, I am a proud contributor to BitRocket.dev🚀, and am constantly updating and developing to increase my skills🔮.
+Now, I am constantly updating and developing to increase my skills🔮.

 ## TECH SKILLS: